wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-classic-observability-deployment.md

 Analytics publishing can be configured in the `[monitoring]` section of the `<MI_HOME>/conf/deployment.toml` file as shown below.

+!!!
+Note
+    By default, the Micro Integrator is internally configured (with the following) to connect with an EI Analytics server running on the same VM.
+To change the default setup, you need to add the following to the `deployment.toml` file and update the values.

 ```toml
 [monitoring]
 ei_analytics.server_url = "tcp://localhost:7612"